-Joanne is committed to violence prevention and helping victims and offenders of violence.
-Her ministry at a Popular Education and Human Rights Center in São Paulo serves marginalized and vulnerable populations.
-She works with a team of Brazilians and, in her words, “I have been inspired by the hope and actions of Brazilians, who continue to struggle with ever-increasing violence and injustice.
-We work in direct service and participate in local and national/international organizations to change unjust structures that contribute to poverty and violence.”
+Joanne trains members of the community, church, judicial system and other groups in violence prevention, nonviolent communication and restorative justice practices.
+She facilitates conflict-mediation circles for families and those in conflict, working to restore people and relationships.
+She works with women in prison and accompanies victims of crimes.
+She values working with a team of Brazilians, and, in her words, “I have been inspired by the hope and actions of Brazilians, who continue to struggle with ever-increasing violence and injustice.
+We work in direct service and participate in local, national and international organizations to change unjust structures that contribute to poverty and violence.”

-Joanne trains educators, community leaders and church groups in restorative justice practices and violence prevention to resolve group and interpersonal conflicts.
-Joanne and her teammates travel throughout Brazil to teach courses on conflict mediation, forgiveness, non-violent communication, reconciliation and restorative practices.
-The courses and workshops use the Paulo Freire popular education holistic model and have ongoing supervision so that participants become course multipliers.
-Joanne also facilitates restorative justice circles of conflict and support.
+Joanne and her teammates travel throughout Brazil to teach courses on conflict mediation, forgiveness, nonviolent communication, reconciliation and restorative practices.
+She is currently working with women church leaders in the Amazon area.
+The courses and workshops use Paulo Freire’s popular-education, holistic model and have ongoing supervision so that participants become course multipliers.

 Joanne is originally from Philadelphia and worked as a junior-high school teacher and school principal in Philadelphia and Washington, D.C.
-She has a master of arts degree in education and is a certified facilitator and trainer of trainers of restorative justice practices.
+She has a master of arts degree in education and is a certified mediator of conflicts as well as facilitator and trainer of trainers of restorative justice practices.
 Joanne has experience in working with RCIA programs, parish councils, literacy programs and domestic violence issues.
 She was the co-director of Franciscan Mission Service in Washington, DC.
-In Brazil, Joanne worked with a grassroots shantytown housing organization.
-She is a founding member of Associação Fala Mulher, an organization that works to heal women and children, who are victims of domestic violence.
+In Brazil, Joanne began her ministry with a grassroots shantytown housing organization whose goals were to form base communities, organize collectively and build brick houses for those living in very precarious situations.
+Joanne is a founding member of Associação Fala Mulher, an organization that works to heal women and children, who are victims of domestic violence.

-Joanne was the Director of Maryknoll Lay Missioners’ Mission Services Department for three years and oversaw the planning, implementation and evaluation of the department’s programs.
-She is the regional director of Brazil.
+Joanne was also the director of Maryknoll Lay Missioners’ Mission Services Department for three years and oversaw the planning, implementation and evaluation of the department’s programs.